formidablae/continuous-integration-team-scenarios/ci.md

 3. Push to your remote repository or remote branch.
 4. Open a pull request.
 Discuss the changes, add more commits
   as discussion continues.
 Make tests pass on the feature branch.
+5. Merge/rebase commits from master.
+Make tests pass on the merge result.
+6. Deploy from the feature branch with a sneaky bug to production.
+7. If everything is good in production for some period of time, merge changes to master.